xterm-x11/docs/docs/customize-copy-paste.md

 `XTerm*on5Clicks:` (inactive)

-MOVE THE FOLLOWING SECTION INTO THE CUSTOMIZE PAGES OF THE DOCS?
-WHAT'S THE DIFFERENCE BETWEEN CONFIGURING AND CUSTOMIZING?
-IS CONFIGURING PART OF THE DEFAULTS PAGE AND SHOULD THE INTRO PAGE BE CONSIDERED A DEFAULTS PAGE?
-(IF SO, THEN DELETE "### Selection defaults" ABOVE)
 ### Customizing selections

 You can customize selections in XTerm.
 For the X resources `XTerm*on2Clicks:`, `XTerm*on3Clicks:`, `XTerm*on4Clicks:`, `XTerm*on5Clicks:`, you can set custom selections by specifying any of the following values (as written in XTerm's manpage):